aschuerch/Microbial-Genomics-2018/_episodes/26_Phylogenetic_trees_from_a_superalignment.md

 exercises: 50
 questions:
 - "What is better, a gene presence absence tree or a tree from core genes/proteins"
+- "Is there a specific clone associated with patient mortality"
 objectives:
 - "How to determine a build a tree from a set of conserved proteins"
 - "Compare the tree with the gene absence presence tree"
+- "Colour the tree with annotation data"
 keypoints:
 - "A tree can be generated from a combined set of proteins for better resolution"
 ---